 Leading Off: Scherzer ready after liner, Senzatela at Cincy

-In this May 9, 2017, file photo, Washington Nationals starting pitcher Max Scherzer delivers during an interleague baseball game against the Baltimore Orioles in Baltimore.
-Scherzer says he is ready to start against Atlanta on Saturday, May 20, 2017, six days after he was struck on the left knee by a line drive off the bat of Philadelphia's Michael Saunders.
+Washington's Max Scherzer says he is ready to start against Atlanta, six days after he was struck on the left knee by a line drive off the bat of Philadelphia's Michael Saunders.

 Add your comments below